tbali0524/playground-c2779db2/markdowns/debug.md

 ## Installing Xdebug

 Again, I will not go into full details.
-The necessary steps are depending on OS, but [xdebug website](https://xdebug.org/docs/install) has detailed documentation.
-The following steps are valid only for my `XAMPP for Windows` installation:
+The necessary steps are depending on OS, but [Xdebug website](https://xdebug.org/docs/install) has detailed documentation.
+The following steps are valid only for my `Windows` installation:

 * Download the latest Windows, 64-bit binary from the [download page](https://xdebug.org/download).
     * Match with the major version of your local php installation, e.g. `8.1`.